The Curriculum & Instruction Program

 accepted into the C&I M.Ed Program.

-Once the faculty review committee determines that you are qualified
+Once the C & I faculty admission committee determines that

 formal letter of acceptance.
 You must sign an "intent to accept